DethRaid/AndroidRenderer/docs/Renderer.md

 Inject the RSM targets into the LPV as virtual point lights

-We probably want to use a subpass somehow to keep the RSM target in tiled memory.
-Will solve later
+We use subpasses to keep the RSM target in tiled memory.
+First subpass rasterizes the RSM targets, second subpass reads from them and pushes their VPLs to the appropriate LPV cells.
+We have to use a fragment shader in the second subpass because Vulkan doesn't support compute shaders in subpasses

-We may want to inject some real lights into the LPV as well.
-Might be helpful to have a switch for high-quality lights that get computed analytically, vs low-quality that get injected into the LPV
+We inject some real lights into the LPV as well.
+The renderer samples mesh lights when they're loaded and finds some emissive areas.
+It then generates a virtual point light for each of those samples.
+Then, every frame, we can inject a mesh light's VPLs into the LPV

-## Light/Cluster classification
+## Surfel update

-Classify lights into clusters.
-Not entirely sure how - probably just a compute thread per cluster, then that one thread can add overlapping lights to a list
+Each surfel will decide how many rays it needs.
+This is something of an abstract measure, so as long as every surfel calculates its ray request the same we won't have issues.
+Then, we scale the requested rays by (current ray budget / total requested rays).
+We send those rays off to sample the world

+Each sample tests direct lighting, and reads from the surfels closest to the sample point.
+It can read from other information as needed - perhaps we want to use SDF tracing for the sky light?
+(Use mip levels to store the sky at different cone angles, use the SDF tracing to determine the cone angle through which the sky is visible).
+We'll update the surfel with the sample, updating its variance and whatnot

+## HiZ culling pass

+Render last frame's visible objects into a depth buffer.
+Cull every object against that depth buffer, keeping track of which ones are newly visible this frame.
+Draw the newly-visible ones into the depth buffer

 ## gbuffer